qrdate/qrdate/README.md

 - miunau
 - Kris
 - Cendyne
+- ...and others preferring to stay anonymous

+Want to help out?
+We welcome contributions and people adopting this idea into other languages and environments.
+Please conform to the QR Date specification to keep things interoperable.

 ## License

-We welcome contributions and people adopting this idea into other languages and environments, but ask to conform to the license and QR Date specification to keep things interoperable.

 ### INTELLECTUAL PROPERTY